mkdewidar/nginx-documented/README.md

 functionality and how to use it, and spending hours reading the thousands of lines of code to understand how NGINX actually implements things.
-In some ways this is intended to complement [NGINX's development guide](http://nginx.org/en/docs/dev/development_guide.html) which does explain a lot of the basic concepts, but I felt wasn't enough, especially if wanting to make modules or contribute to the source.
+In some ways this is intended to complement [NGINX's development guide](http://nginx.org/en/docs/dev/development_guide.html) which does explain a lot of the basic concepts, but I felt wasn't enough to understand the code.

-Currently this documentation is nowhere near complete, so expect gaps in coverage and questions for things I have not yet explored.
+I'm only documenting what I explore, so I wouldn't expect this to ever be complete.

 # Directory Structure